-- 12 - 13 Figure 10.
+Figure 10.
 Bridge Option C

-1 Bridge Option D

-3 Bridge Option D (Figure 11) would include a long-span, high-level bridge structure approximately 14,000 feet in length.
-This bridge

-4 option would remove the existing I-5 interchange at Exit 114.
-The Bridge Option D bridge would be too high for ramp connections to

-5 be made to the local roads at the interchange.
-Access to the Billy Frank Jr. Nisqually National Wildlife Refuge and the Nisqually

-6 Indian Tribe Reservation would be provided from the existing Marvin Road and Mounts Road interchanges.

-- 8 Bridge Option D includes the longest and tallest new bridge structure over the Nisqually River and Delta.
-This bridge option could be - 9 constructed while vehicles continued to operate on the existing alignment.
-The majority of the Bridge Option D alignment would be - 10 constructed on new ROW to the south side of the existing I-5 alignment.
-Bridge Option D was included as an option for alternatives - 11 with added lanes (Alternatives 2 and 3), but not alternatives maintaining 3 lanes in each direction (Alternatives 1 and 4).
-The lack of - 12 mobility benefits with Alternative 1 and Alternative 4 is not consistent with the highest cost of this option.

-14 Figure 11.
 Bridge Option D

+Bridge Option D (Figure 11) would include a long-span, high-level bridge structure approximately 14,000 feet in length.
+This bridge option would remove the existing I-5 interchange at Exit 114.
+Bridge Option D would be too high for ramp connections to be made to the local roads at the interchange.
+Access to the Billy Frank Jr. Nisqually National Wildlife Refuge and the Nisqually Indian Tribe Reservation would be provided from the existing Marvin Road and Mounts Road interchanges.

+Bridge Option D includes the longest and tallest new bridge structure over the Nisqually River and Delta.
+This bridge option could be constructed while vehicles continued to operate on the existing alignment.
+The majority of the Bridge Option D alignment would be constructed on new ROW to the south side of the existing I-5 alignment.
+Bridge Option D was included for alternatives with added lanes (Alternatives 2 and 3), but not alternatives maintaining three lanes in each direction (Alternatives 1 and 4).
+The lack of mobility benefits with Alternative 1 and Alternative 4 is not consistent with the highest cost of this option.

+Figure 11.
+Bridge Option D

-1 Long-Span Bridge Example
+Long-Span Bridge Example

-2 The following images in Figure 12 show the Port Mann Bridge in British Columbia, Canada.
-The Port Mann Bridge is an example of a

-3 cable-stayed bridge; this bridge type could be used to accommodate the high-level, long-span portion of the bridge structure over the

-- 4 Nisqually Delta.
-The Port Mann Bridge is similar in width and height to the Option D bridge.
-The length of the main cable stay bridge - 5 spans for Option D would be two to three times longer than the Port Mann Bridge with five or six towers instead of two. - 6
+The following images in Figure 12 show the Port Mann Bridge in British Columbia, Canada.
+The Port Mann Bridge is an example of a cable-stayed bridge; this bridge type could be used to accommodate the high-level, long-span portion of the bridge structure over the Nisqually Delta.
+The Port Mann Bridge is similar in width and height to Bridge Option D. The length of the main cable stay bridge spans for Bridge Option D would be two to three times longer than the Port Mann Bridge with five or six towers instead of two.

-- 7

-- 8 Figure 12.
+Figure 12.
 Port Mann Bridge

-- 9 Source: Broer.no at Bridgeinfo.net
+Source: Broer.no at Bridgeinfo.net

-1 3.7 Railroad Crossings
+3.7 Railroad Crossings

-2 Three options are under consideration for crossing the BNSF rail line.
+Three options are under consideration for crossing the BNSF rail line.
+These are summarized below.

-- Continue to use the existing rail bridges over I-5 but reduced lane and shoulder widths to allow for the additional I-5 lanes under the structures.
-A separate small bridge or tunnel would be needed for the shared-use path to cross under the rail line. - Replace the existing railroad bridges with longer structures to accommodate full-width I-5 lanes and shoulders and the shared-use path.
+- 1. Continue to use the existing rail bridges over I-5 but reduce lane and shoulder widths to allow for the additional I-5 lanes under the structures.
+A separate small bridge or tunnel would be needed for the shared-use path to cross under the rail line. - 2.
+Replace the existing railroad bridges with longer structures to accommodate full-width I-5 lanes and shoulders and the shared-use path.
 In order to maintain rail traffic during construction, a temporary detour of the rail line would be needed around the work area.
 This would involve construction of extensive embankments and temporary bridges to accommodate the rail detour.
 Per discussion with BNSF staff, the detour would need to maintain current track operating speeds. - 3.
 Construct new I-5 bridges over the BNSF rail line.
 This would be accomplished with minimal impacts to the rail line but would require a long I-5 bridge to provide clearance over the rail line.
-Per discussion with BNSF staff, the option to bridge I-5 over the railroad is preferred. - 12 The existing Sound Transit rail line structures over I-5 would be replaced to accommodate the additional I-5 carpool lanes.
-The - 13 Sound Transit rail alignment allows for construction of new structures parallel to the existing ones to avoid impacts to rail service - 14 during construction of the bridges.
-Minor impacts to service would be needed to connect the new crossings with the existing lines. - 15 - 16
+Per discussion with BNSF staff, the option to bridge I-5 over the railroad is preferred.

+The existing Sound Transit rail line structures over I-5 would be replaced to accommodate the additional I-5 HOV lanes.
+The Sound Transit rail alignment allows for construction of new structures parallel to the existing ones to avoid impacts to rail service during construction of the bridges.
+Minor impacts to service would be needed to connect the new crossings with the existing lines.

-1 4 ALTERNATIVES EVALUATION SUMMARY
+4 ALTERNATIVES EVALUATION SUMMARY

-2 4.1 Evaluation Process
+4.1 Evaluation Process

-- Evaluation criteria used during

-the initial and detailed screening

-of alternatives

-- 7 Evaluation results and selection

-- 8 of a preferred alternative to

-- 9 advance into NEPA review
+- Evaluation criteria used during the initial and detailed screening of alternatives - Evaluation results and selection of a preferred alternative to advance into NEPA review